Competition for The Reconstruction of the Destroyed Palestinian Villages

 • Health

-The village will require several clinics, which cater specially for children and mothers-to-be.
+The village will require several clinics, which cater especially for children and mothers-to-be.
 Depending on the size of the village, a hospital may be designed, perhaps serving nearby villages as well.
 In this respect, the World Health Organization (WHO) guidelines and regulations must be strictly followed.

 • Water